-See the price at Amazon
+See the price at Amazon (affiliate link)

 The Ritchey-Chretien telescope is a more complex design that uses hyperbolic mirrors to correct for optical aberrations.
 The American astronomer George Willis Ritchey and French astronomer Henri Chrétien invented the design before WW1, in the early part of the 20th century.

 This design is favored by professional astronomers for its ability to produce a large flat field of view with minimal distortion.

 I wrote about how it compares with the Schmidt-Cassegrain (SCT) in my article comparing the Orion and Celestron Cassegrain Telescopes.